 Day 4: At our morning meeting, we will discuss the importance of Emma Curtis Hopkins, who studied at the Academy in nearby Concord.
-We will have the afternoon free to explore Boston on our own.
-Included is a round trip ferry ticket from the hotel to Boston.
-In Boston you can take the hop on hop off tour of the city, visit Boston Common, or see Copley Square and the Boston Christian Science Center’s magnificent reflecting pool.
+We will have the afternoon free to explore Newburyport on our own or take the commuter train to Boston .
+In Boston you can take the hop on hop off bus, visit Boston Common, or see Copley Square and the Boston Christian Science Center’s magnificent reflecting pool.

 Day 5: At our morning meeting, we will discuss the importance of Ralph Waldo Emerson who was born in Boston, the son of a Unity minister.
 Emerson later moved to Concord, where we will travel to today to see his home.
 Emerson was Henry David Thoreau’s mentor and friend and we will walk from Emerson’s house to Walden Pond.
 We will then return to Boston for our Farewell dinner.